lit/lit.dev/packages/lit-dev-content/site/docs/tools/development.md

   order: 3
 ---

-During the development phase of your projects when you're writing Lit components, the following tools can help boost your productivity:
+During the development phase of your projects, when you're writing Lit components, the following tools can help boost your productivity:

 * A dev server, for previewing code without a build step.
 * TypeScript, for writing type-checked code.